240038901/asuswrt-xiaomi/README.md

 ## Installation from bootloader or for advanced users
 - SPI flash - image needs to be written at 0x180000 offset
-- NAND flash - image needs to be written at 0x600000 offset
+- NAND flash - image needs to be written at 0x600000 offset, bootloader must use 2nd kernel partition

 ## How to build image from source
 1. cd release/src-ra-5010